 Visibility to vitiligo in advertising is getting better; thanks to models like Winnie Harlow and Amy Deanna whose popularity made some popular brands celebrate some of our common “imperfections.”
 The fashion brands that have included vitiligo in their advertising (some way or other) are Rebecca Violette, Missguided, Diesel’s (high-energy campaign), Desigual (Say Something Nice campaign), Parfait, Aliesha Renea, Gillette Venus, Primark and Marc Jacobs.

 Slowly, mainstream beauty brands, too, are warming up to the idea of featuring a model with vitiligo in their ad campiagns.
 CoverGirl’s ad for its TruBlend foundation featured Amy Deanna, a black model with vitiligo.
-Aerie (a lingerie retailer and intimate apparel brand) also challenged conventional beauty standards and featured a model with vitiligo in its recent campaign.
+Aerie (a lingerie retailer and intimate apparel brand) and Dove (with its #ShowUs campiagn) also challenged conventional beauty standards and featured a model with vitiligo in its recent campaign.

 Games and Toys

 Companies like American Girl, Hello Hijab, and Naturally Perfect Dolls have already started making dolls of different races and genders.
 Kay Black aka Kay Customz’s doll collection took this inclusiveness to the next level.
 She has created dolls with vitiligo to encourage kids with the skin disorder to be proud of their uniqueness.